How To Wash Your Favorite Hat Without Ruining It

 Can a hat be washed in the dishwasher?

-Can a hat be washed in the washing machine?
+Can I wash a hat in the washing machine?

-Can a hat be dried in the dryer?
+Can I dry a hat in the dryer?

-Hats should never be put in the dryer.
+You should never put hats in the dryer.
 The heat combined with the tumble action can warp and shrink it into a misshapen mess.
-This is the number one thing you can do to ruin your hat.
-If you’ve tried it before, you already know this.

 Can I use shampoo to wash a hat?